jrekier/minimal-mistakes/_posts/2016-05-06-rotating-frames.md

 \end{pmatrix}
 \end{align}

-Call the solution array $X(t)$ and the matrix on the right-hand-side $A[\omega]$, the formal solution to the system is then
+Call the solution array $X(t)$ and the matrix on the right-hand-side $A[\omega]$, the formal solution to the system is

 $$
 X(t)=e^{A[\omega]t}\cdot X(0)
 $$

-The matrix exponential on the right-hand-side being the **propagator** of the system.
+The matrix exponential on the right-hand-side being the **propagator**.
 For good measure, here is its full expression:

 \begin{align}
 e^{A[\omega]t}=\left(